nxfifteen/nxfitness-core/README.md

 Code contributions that make the project better are always welcome.
 Please read the [Git commit guidelines](https://nxfifteen.me.uk/gitlab/nx-fitness/nxfitness-core/wikis/git-commit-guidelines) and
 [Contributor covenant code of conduct](https://nxfifteen.me.uk/gitlab/nx-fitness/nxfitness-core/wikis/contributor-covenant-code-of-conduct) and submit a pull request for addition to the main source.

+Possibly the simplest way to contribute is simply to download and install the software yourself - use it as stable code or try and break it - and report any bugs you find, ether manually or enable the automatic error reports.

+During setup just uncomment the sentry io dsn configuration line and core will report code bugs and unexpected exceptions to sentry it's self.
+Despite this being incredibly useful I've disabled it by default.
+See the sentry explanation page for information about what is transmitted.

 If you have something that will help please [let me know](https://nxfifteen.me.uk/about/me/contact/).